kubernetes/community/sig-wg-lifecycle.md

 ### Prerequisites for WG Retirement
 - [ ] Have completed the mission of the WG or have another reason as outlined in [wg-governance.md]

-### Prerequisites for UG Retirement
-- [ ] There is no longer a chair and no one is nominated within the 4-week grace period.
-- [ ] There has been no meeting conducted by the chair in 8 weeks.
-- [ ] There is no activity on communication channels.

 ### Steps:
 - [ ] Send an email to dev@kubernetes.io and community@kubernetes.io alerting the community of your intentions to disband or merge. [example]
 - This kicks off the process for Contributor Experience’s community managers who will reach out and set an issue against `kubernetes/community` with exact next steps covered below.
 We can help walk through this when you get there.
 Most of this is covered in the same creation communication docs as above.
 - [ ] Archive the member and lead/chair mailing lists/[GoogleGroups]
 - [ ] Check the [slack-guidelines.md] for latest process on archiving the slack channel
 - [ ] Deactivate the zoom license
-- [ ] Delete your shared SIG/WG/UG calendar
+- [ ] Delete your shared SIG/WG calendar
-- [ ] Ensure that the [youtube-guidelines.md] links are removed and you've uploaded all SIG/WG/UG meetings to date
+- [ ] Ensure that the [youtube-guidelines.md] links are removed and you've uploaded all SIG/WG meetings to date
 - [ ] Move the existing SIG directory into the archive in `kubernetes/community`
 - [ ] GitHub archiving/removing/other transactions:
    - [ ] Move all appropriate github repositories to an appropriate archive or a repo outside of the Kubernetes org